HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Data Source_Type:** The roles of data source in data node include Active Master, Standby Slave, Standby Master and MGR.

-**Data Source_Status**: The data source statuses include availability and unavailability.
+**Data Source_Status:** The data source statuses include availability and unavailability.
 The unavailability status is displayed in red font.
 The data source which is an Active Master and available is displayed in green font.
 The data source which is a Standby Slave or Standby Master and available is displayed in blue font.
 The data source available and whose listener fails to connect is displayed in orange font.

-**Operation**: Including "Details", "Enable/Disable" and "Delete" from left to right
+**Operation:** Including "Details", "Enable/Disable" and "Delete" from left to right

 **Master/Slave Status:** The replication status between data sources in data node.
 Only data sources with master-master or master/slave replication relation will display the master/slave statuses as follows: Building Failed, Building, Abnormal, Unknown and Normal.
 For a detailed description of the status, please refer to the "Master/Slave Setup" chapter.

-**Master/Slave Switch**: The entry for manually performing the high availability switch operation of data source, which only appears in data sources with master-master or master/slave replication relation as with the master/slave status.
+**Master/Slave Switch:** The entry for manually performing the high availability switch operation of data source, which only appears in data sources with master-master or master/slave replication relation as with the master/slave status.
 The master/slave switch depends on the switching rule configured for the data node.
 For the specific switching rule configuration, please refer to the "Switching Rule" chapter.

 #### Add data source group